Originally published on March 8, 2021. Updated January 23, 2023.

 There are several head injuries that can cause vision problems, particularly after an auto accident.

-According to the Internal Brain Injury Association, light sensitivity after a TBI is most severe one to two weeks after the initial accident but can persist for up to six months after the accident.
+According to a study by the National Library of Medicine, light sensitivity is not only common after TBIs, but it can persist for up to 12 months or longer after the accident.
 Occasionally, increased light sensitivity can become permanent after a TBI.

-Detached retina—The forceful impact of a car accident can damage the blood vessels connecting to the back of the eye.
+The forceful impact of a car accident can damage the blood vessels connecting to the back of the eye.
 Although this is a totally painless injury, it can have serious consequences.
-A detached retina usually requires surgery as soon as possible, and if it goes untreated, can cause permanent vision loss.
+A detached retina usually requires surgery as soon as possible, and if it goes untreated, it can cause permanent vision loss.
 Even with surgery, it can often take months for victims’ vision to return to normal.
+This can cause problems in both victims’ daily lives and ability to work.

 Symptoms of a detached retina include: